 There have been a number of significant recent advances in nuclear magnetic resonance (NMR) spectroscopy, neutron scattering, and in-situ/operando x-ray techniques that hold great promise for advancing catalysis science.
 DOE has made considerable investments in ultra-high magnetic field and new generation dynamic nuclear polarization NMR spectrometers at Ames Laboratory and Pacific Northwest National Laboratory.
 In particular, ultra-high field instruments now provide enhanced sensitivity for rare and low-sensitivity NMR nuclei thereby enabling spectroscopic studies of important catalytic species that previously could not be observed.
-DOE also currently operates two world-leading neutron scattering facilities at Oak

-Ridge National Laboratory (the Spallation Neutron Source and the High Flux Isotope Reactor) that provide unique capabilities to probe catalyst structure and dynamics; in particular, unique scattering cross-sections enable visualization of light and heavy atoms in complex materials (e.g., zeolites and metal-organic frameworks).
-In addition, dedicated x-ray absorption spectroscopy beamlines at SLAC National Accelerator Laboratory and Brookhaven National Laboratory synchrotron facilities are uniquely equipped with in-situ/operando tools to enable the understanding of the relationship between the electronic and geometric structures of working catalysts and their performance.
+DOE also currently operates two world-leading neutron scattering facilities at Oak Ridge National Laboratory (the Spallation Neutron Source and the High Flux Isotope Reactor) that provide unique capabilities to probe catalyst structure and dynamics; in particular, unique scattering cross-sections enable visualization of light and heavy atoms in complex materials (e.g., zeolites and metal-organic frameworks).
+In addition, dedicated x-ray absorption spectroscopy beamlines at SLAC National Accelerator Laboratory, Brookhaven National Laboratory, and Argonne National Laboratory synchrotron facilities are uniquely equipped with in-situ/operando tools to enable the understanding of the relationship between the electronic and geometric structures of working catalysts and their performance.

-Applications should focus on advancing catalysis science research by utilizing the cutting edge NMR, neutron scattering, and x-ray absorption techniques at the above-described facilities.
+Applications should focus on advancing catalysis science research by utilizing the cutting-edge NMR, neutron scattering, and x-ray absorption techniques at the above-described facilities.
+Graduate students interested in advancing ultrafast dynamics and spectroscopy in catalysis at the LCLS at SLAC National Accelerator Laboratory are encouraged to apply under topic (g) Ultrafast Materials and Chemistry.